-75 3.8 Request Acknowledgement
+675 3.8 Request Acknowledgement

-- The purpose of the AckRequested header block is to signal to the RM Destination that the RM Source is requesting that a SequenceAcknowledgement be sent. - 678 The RM Source MAY request an Acknowledgement Message from the RM Destination at any time by - 679 independently transmitting an AckRequested header block (i.e. as a header of a SOAP envelope with an - empty body).
-Alternately the RM Source MAY include an AckRequested header block in any message - 681 targeted to the RM Destination.
-The RM Destination SHOULD process any AckRequested header - 682 blocks that may be included in any message it receives.
-If a non-mustUnderstand fault occurs when - 683 processing an AckRequested header block that was piggy-backed, a fault MUST be generated, but the - 684 processing of the original message MUST NOT be affected. - 685 An RM Destination that Receives a message that contains an AckRequested header block MUST send - 686 a message containing a SequenceAcknowledgement header block to the AcksTo endpoint reference - 687 (see Section 3.4) for a known Sequence or else generate an UnknownSequence fault.
-It is - RECOMMENDED that the RM Destination return a AcknowledgementRange or None element instead - 689 of a Nack element (see Section 3.9). - 690 The following exemplar defines its syntax:
+- 676 The purpose of the AckRequested header block is to signal to the RM Destination that the RM Source is - 677 requesting that a SequenceAcknowledgement be sent. - The RM Source MAY request an Acknowledgement Message from the RM Destination at any time by - 679 independently transmitting an AckRequested header block (i.e. as a header of a SOAP envelope with an - 680 empty body).
+Alternately the RM Source independently or it MAY include an AckRequested header block - in any message targeted to the RM Destination.
+The RM Destination SHOULD process any - 682 AckRequested header blocks that may be included in any message it receives.
+If a non-mustUnderstand - 683 fault occurs when processing an AckRequested header block that was piggy-backed, a fault MUST be - 684 generated, but the processing of the original message MUST NOT be affected. - 685 An RM Destination that Receives a message that contains an AckRequested header block MUST send - 686 a message containing a SequenceAcknowledgement header block to the AcksTo endpoint reference - 687 (see Section 3.4) for a known Sequence or else generate an UnknownSequence fault.
+If a non- - 688 mustUnderstand fault occurs when processing an RM header that was piggy-backed on another - 689 message, a fault MUST be generated, but the processing of the original message MUST NOT be- - 690 affected.
+It is RECOMMENDED that the RM Destination return a AcknowledgementRange or None - 691 element instead of a Nack element (see Section 3.9). - 692 The following exemplar defines its syntax: